In the guide

 - the method of manufacture, which must be in accordance with good manufacturing practice

-- an assessment of safety for human health of the finished product, including the criteria as stipulated in the Regulation.
-There are additional criteria where the product is intended for use on children under three years old or exclusively for use in external intimate hygiene (see above)
+- an assessment of safety for human health of the finished product, in the form of a 'cosmetic product safety report' (CPSR) signed by a qualified safety assessor, according to the criteria stipulated in Regulation (EC) No 1223/2009.
+In addition, a specific safety assessment is required for cosmetic products intended for use on children under the age of three, and for cosmetic products intended exclusively for use in external intimate hygiene

 - existing data on the undesirable effects on human health resulting from use of the product.
 This information must also be made easily available to the general public